 colton gill portrait baby toddler teen collage-w

 Colton was born on May 14, 1998.
-A fast, “get it done” kind of guy from the start, (born in under 3 hours!)
-Colton’s deep brown eyes melted hearts and somehow connected him with people’s souls.
-As a young child, Colton hardly ever walked, he only ran, (like the horses he was so fond of… our young “Colt”!)
+A fast, “get it done” kind of guy from the start, (born in under 3 hours!), Colton’s deep brown eyes melted hearts and somehow connected him with people’s souls.
+As a young child, Colton hardly ever walked, he only ran, just like the horses he was so fond of: our young “Colt”!

 Colton wasn’t quite 3 when he had his first drop seizure in January 2001.
 Since his sister Carling had been diagnosed with Late Infantile NCL a year earlier, we knew that Colton had a one-in-four chance of having the disorder.
 Both parents have to be “carriers” for a child to develop Late Infantile NCL.
 With Carling, it took a year and a half to get a diagnosis.
 When Colton had his first tonic-clonic (full) seizure, his Dad drove him straight to Sick Kids in Toronto.
 His diagnosis was made within a few hours.
 They knew what to look for.